Louis Kessler's

 Amazon.com - Query Results on Computer Chess

-A listing of several dozen books, with noted indications as to which ones are now hard to find.
+A listing of about a hundred books, with noted indications as to which ones are now hard to find.

 tool